 Martin Taylor BSc., MRICS, PgDip. was one of the first Building Control professionals to obtain corporate membership of the RICS when Building Control became recognised as a separate discipline in 2001.

 He took a role in public sector management being responsible for the group management of a range of services including Building Control, Development Management, Environmental Health, Trading Standards and Asset and Facilities Management.
 His last role in the public sector was Head of Development and Regulatory Management at Solihull Metropolitan Borough Council.

 At LABC Martin transformed the former Type Approval System into LABC Registered Details, a process that is now widely recognised and well established for certifying construction systems for national compliance with English, Welsh and Scottish Building Regulations.

-Martin now leads the LABC Commercial Team with responsibility for business development and consult services which includes registered construction details and the day to day development of the LABC Registered Detail scheme.
+Martin is now the Director of Regulatory Policy and leads the LABC Commercial Team with responsibility for business development and consult services which includes registered construction details and the day to day development of the LABC Registered Detail scheme.

 A marketing professional, Phil Hammond BSC, Dip Cam mCIPR joined LABC from industry and, as Managing Director, is responsible for LABC’s business operations, marketing and external relationships with business organisations.

 He works with Paul Everall to support LABC’s public affairs programme, providing local authority and customer research and organising political influencer campaigns.